-1 Under international law, a State is responsible for injury to an alien caused by that State’s wrongful act or omission (Aliens).
-Diplomatic protection is the procedure employed by the State of nationality of the injured person to secure protection of that person, and to obtain reparation for the internationally wrongful act inflicted.
+1 Under international law, a State is responsible for injury to an alien caused by that State’s wrongful act or omission (Aliens; State).
+Diplomatic protection is the procedure employed by the State of nationality of the injured person to secure protection of that person, and to obtain reparation for the internationally wrongful act inflicted (Reparations).
 Such protection extends to both natural and legal persons.
 As diplomatic protection is part of the law of State responsibility, the International Law Commission (ILC) has defined diplomatic protection, for the...